 WILL A PENSION BE AFFECTED IN A SALT LAKE CITY DIVORCE?

 Dividing assets equitably is not an easy process, and as we mentioned above, this does not necessarily mean that every single asset will be divided down the middle and given to each party.
 In some cases, that is not possible or feasible.
 When we are discussing pension plans and other types of retirement plans, this is an area that can get complicated.

 In general, the courts in Utah allow those who contribute to pension or retirement benefits to keep those benefits.
-In turn, the other spouse will be compensated with the property equal worth to offset the loss they will have sustained by the one spouse taking their retirement benefits.
+In turn, the other spouse will be compensated with property of equal worth to offset the loss they will have sustained by the one spouse taking their retirement benefits.
 For example, one spouse may retain their pension or retirement benefits and essentially offer a trade of home equity or cash in return.

 However, pension benefits and retirement plan benefits may indeed need to be split if there is no other property of equal worth available to “trade” to the other spouse.
 In these cases, the court will apply a formula to determine how pension and retirement benefits should be divided.
 Some of the factors taken into consideration by this formula will be the total value of the benefits as well as the duration of the marriage.
 The division of any property, particularly pension and retirement accounts, can be incredibly complicated.
-Under no circumstances should any person going through a divorce in Salt Lake City trying to handle this on their own.
+Under no circumstances should any person going through a divorce in Salt Lake City try to handle this on their own.
 Inevitably, there will be disagreements between the spouses, and these disagreements can result in chaos when trying to finalize the divorce.
 Attorney Emy Cordano will not let that happen.